top of page

 Senior Program Associate

-Center Children and Family Futures
+Center for Children and Family Futures

 The Implementation and Enhancement Training is offered as part of the Healing to Wellness Courts Training and Technical Assistance project -- A project delivered by the Tribal Law and Policy Institute (TLPI) under a grant from the Bureau of Justice Assistance.